garoupine/Banzer/README.md

 Banzer requires the following libraries to be installed:

-- **WiringPi:** This library can be downloaded from the official [WiringPi repository](https://github.com/WiringPi/WiringPi).
-To install the library, use the following commands:
+- **WiringPi:** This library can be downloaded from the official [WiringPi repository](https://github.com/WiringPi/WiringPi).\ Alternativly to download and build  the library, use the following commands:

   ```bash
   $ git clone https://github.com/WiringPi/WiringPi.git